 Unless you are local to my studio in Northamptonshire (UK), and are able to drop off your flowers, I would ask that you send them to me in the post.

-Depending on your budget, the size and design of your wall art tile will be discussed by email or telephone.
-I will then make a start on your tile and delivery would be around 3-4 weeks in most cases.
+Depending on your budget, the size and design of your keepsake piece will be discussed by email or telephone.
+I will then make a start on your piece(s) and delivery would be around 3-4 weeks in most cases.

-Once your ceramic flower tile is complete, I attach fixings onto the back so that it is ready to hang on a wall.
-You will receive your tile in the post, packaged beautifully in a box.
+Once your ceramic flower preserved piece is complete, you will receive your it in the post, packaged beautifully in a box.